-To open the Set Preferences dialog on Macintosh, choose GenVision Pro > Preferences.
+To open the Set Preferences dialog on Macintosh, choose GenVision Pro > Preferences (macOS 12 and lower) or GenVision Pro > Settings (macOS 13 and higher).
 On Windows, choose Edit > Preferences.

 You can set preferences in GenVision Pro for Internet, and temporary files.